 You need to use the keywords and keyword phrases naturally, not overdoing or under doing things.

-Keep titles withing 10 - 60 characters making sure you include the relevant keywords in your titles.
-Keep description within 90 - 160 characters and make them as unique as possible.
+Keep titles within 10 - 60 characters making sure you include the relevant keywords in your titles.
+Keep descriptions within 90 - 160 characters and make them as unique as possible.

 Common metatag mistakes will include: